Jack-Works/bayesian-conspiracy/source/_posts/2019/ES-Module-for-Web-Extensions.md

 to track what dependencies webpack should bundle, then `__using` will set those references into global variables.

-## Browser support

-Despite the problem I met in the tool chain, the browser also have problem of running ES module directly.
-[Firefox does not support using dynamic import in the content script][fx-bug] therefore it is impossible to load a module as ES module.
-This bug has three year history so I think Mozilla won't fix it in short time.
-For this, my solution is, I also translating code into [SystemJS](https://www.npmjs.com/package/systemjs) (SystemJS is a full compatible module format to ES Module).
-Now, simple `tsc -p` is not enough for my need.
-Finally I build a complex build system based on [gulp](https://www.npmjs.com/package/gulp), and it finally works on Firefox and Chrome.

-But the solution is very ugly after applying so many workaround.

 ## Next step: HMR

 After it is being able to work, the next step is support HMR.
 It is possible to HMR in ES Module but I'm not willing to investigate more time in inventing tool chain.
 I gave up and return to the webpack.